Talkashi1111/Webserver/conf/README.md

 # Global Defaults (if not explicitly overridden):
 # - Listens on 0.0.0.0:80
 # - server_name is empty
-# - root is /var/www/html
+# - root is current working directory + '/www'
 # - index is index.html
 # - client_timeout is 75
 # - client_header_buffer_size is 2k